busebusee27/busebusee27.github.io/index.md

 # Classes
+I'm a junior/third year at MIT studying computer science.

-I spent my first year at the University of Manchester, then transferred to MIT.
+I spent my first year (fall 22, spring 23) at the University of Manchester, then transferred to MIT.

 ### Fall 2022